roadtocode4u/spaceship/docs/icp/53-animation/53-animation.md

 ---
-title: Animation
+title: CSS Animations Adding Motion and Effects to Elements
-description: "Animation"
+description: "CSS Animations: Adding Motion and Effects to Elements"
 hide_table_of_contents: true
 ---

-CSS animation is a process of adding motion and visual effects to the element.
-CSS animations includes changing the properties of an element such as its position, size, color, over specified period of time.
+CSS animations enable you to add motion and visual effects to elements on your webpage.
+These animations involve changing the properties of an element, such as its `position`, `size`, or `color`, `over` a specified period of time.
+This guide will introduce you to different types of CSS animations and transformations with easy-to-understand examples.

-**For example :**
+**Example :**

 ```html
 <!DOCTYPE html>